spatialos/online-services/docs/content/get-started/quickstart-guide/quickstart-2.md

 You can review the plan by running `terraform show "my_plan"`.

 Once you're ready to deploy, run `terraform apply "my_plan"`.
 This will take a few minutes.
 Once it's done, Terraform will print any output variables we defined in the configuration; in our case, that's the host IP of the new Redis instance, and our three new static IPs.
-Make a note of them - we'll need them later.
+Make a note of them - we'll need them in step 4 (specifically, the [Deploy to Google Cloud Platform]({{urlRoot}}/content/get-started/quickstart-guide/quickstart-4#deploy-to-google-cloud-platform) step).
 Or you can view outputs again by running `terraform output`.

 If you look at your Cloud Console, you'll see we've now got a GKE cluster and a MemoryStore instance to work with.
 You'll also see that [Endpoints](https://console.cloud.google.com/endpoints) have been created for the services; these provide a rudimentary DNS as well as in-flight HTTP-to-gRPC transcoding.
 Now we just need something to run on our cloud.